AI safety

-AI safety is an interdisciplinary field focused on preventing accidents, misuse, or other harmful consequences arising from artificial intelligence (AI) systems.
+AI safety is an interdisciplinary field focused on preventing accidents, misuse, or other harmful consequences arising from artificial intelligence systems.
 It encompasses AI alignment (which aims to ensure AI systems behave as intended), monitoring AI systems for risks, and enhancing their robustness.
 The field is particularly concerned with existential risks posed by advanced AI models.

-Beyond technical research, AI safety involves developing norms and policies that promote safety.
-It gained significant popularity in 2023, with rapid progress in generative AI and public concerns voiced by researchers and CEOs about potential dangers.
+Beyond technical research, AI safety involves developing norms and policies that promote safety, including advocacy for regulations at different levels of government.
+The field gained significant popularity in 2023, with rapid progress in generative AI and public concerns voiced by researchers and CEOs about potential dangers.
 During the 2023 AI Safety Summit, the United States and the United Kingdom both established their own AI Safety Institute.
 However, researchers have expressed concern that AI safety measures are not keeping pace with the rapid development of AI capabilities.

 Motivations

 Scholars discuss current risks from critical systems failures, bias, and AI-enabled surveillance, as well as emerging risks like technological unemployment, digital manipulation, weaponization, AI-enabled cyberattacks and bioterrorism.
 They also discuss speculative risks from losing control of future artificial general intelligence (AGI) agents, or from AI enabling perpetually stable dictatorships.